What is the purpose of settlement options?

 The Tax Treatment Of Settlement Options

-When choosing a settlement option, an important factor is how the payments you receive will be treated for tax purposes.
+When choosing settlement options in life insurance, an important factor is how your payments will be treated for tax purposes.

 Mostly, beneficiaries do not have to pay income tax on death benefit payouts.
 However, interest earned on the death benefit is taxable as ordinary income.